A. Linwood Holton Governor's School

 Participating Counties

-The Holton Governor's School serves students in 17 separate school districts and 36 high schools in Southwest Virginia including the counties of Bland, Buchanan, Carroll, Dickenson, Grayson, Highland, Lee, Russell, Scott, Smyth, Tazewell, Washington, Wise, and Wythe, in addition to the cities of Bristol, Galax, and Norton.
+The A. Linwood Holton Governor's School serves students in eighteen school divisions and thirty-seven high schools primarily in Southwest Virginia including the counties of Bland, Buchanan, Carroll, Dickenson, Grayson, Highland, Lee, Russell, Scott, Smyth, Tazewell, Washington, Wise, and Wythe, in addition to the cities of Bristol, Fredericksburg, Galax, and Norton.

 Course Offerings

-Courses offered during the 2023-2024 academic year include Human Anatomy and Physiology, Medical Terminology, Probability and Statistics, Cybersecurity, History of Western Civilization, History of World Civilization, Appalachian History, Honors Physics, Advanced Placement Physics I, Introductory Chemistry, General Chemistry, Advanced Multimedia Applications, Latin, Creative Writing, College Composition, Survey of American Literature, Biology, Life Science, and Environmental Science 121 & 122.
+Courses offered during the 2024-2025 academic year include Human Anatomy and Physiology, Medical Terminology, Probability and Statistics, Cybersecurity, History of Western Civilization, History of World Civilization, Appalachian History, Honors Physics, Advanced Placement Physics I, Introductory Chemistry, General Chemistry, Advanced Multimedia Applications, Latin, Creative Writing, College Composition, Survey of American Literature, Biology, Life Science, Foundations of Environmental Science, and Applications in Environmental Science.

 Additional Information for Parents and Students: Guide Books and Newsletter